IIMARSS/FCRN/README.md

 ## Questions
 If you have any questions, [please let me know](imjbzhou@my.swjtu.edu.cn)!<br>
 ## Thanks
-Our model is based on [DeepHyperX](https://github.com/eecn/Hyperspectral-Classification).
+Our project is based on [DeepHyperX](https://github.com/eecn/Hyperspectral-Classification).
 Thanks for the wonderful work.🌹🌹